DecentralizedDerivatives/DRCT_standard/README.md

  * Oracle.sol - Provides the reference rates for the contract.
 Our oracle contract uses daily UNIX timestamp values as keys for specific values.
  * Test_Oracle.sol - Allows the operator to store custom values for testing functionallity.
  * Exchange.sol - Facilitates the direct sale of DRCT Tokens by allowing the users to buy and place DRCT tokens up for sale at a specified price.
+ * Membership.sol - Allows users to become a member of the DDA Cooperative.

 ## Documentation